WAT CHAI WATTHANARAM

 To the east, close to the river, stand two large identical chedis about 20 meters north and south of the ordination hall.
 The two chedis are the only original structures not situated on an elevated platform.

 Both chedis, elevated on a square base, are typical of Prasat Thong’s reign, being twelve-rabbeted-angled structures with a single staircase on the east leading to the top of the base.
 The chedi, with three rabbets on each angle (Th: chedi yo mum mai sip song), was developed from the redented added-angled chedi invented in the middle of the second sub-period.
-The twelve-rabbeted-angled chedi was kind of a “trademark” during the reign of King Prasat Thong.
+The twelve-rabbeted-angled chedi was a “trademark” during the reign of King Prasat Thong.
 [11]

 The inner wall and main platform